ThorRafnar/IPV6_Scanner/README.md

 ips to scan is the total amount of IP addresses to scan, this will be distributed between nodes and processes evenly.<br>
 NOTE: sending a post request to /start_scan will kill other scans that are going on.
 Keeping an eye on the Master API and making sure the processes are done is a good idea to prevent lost data.
 The processes are done when new POST requests stop appearing.<br>
 The response will contain the IP addresses of running nodes, as well as their status code, that is if they are running or not.
+The image shows an example of 1 node running.
 <img width="1207" alt="Screenshot 2022-05-15 at 18 33 50" src="https://user-images.githubusercontent.com/62342382/168488494-bf9c2c98-f488-401d-b963-4874740410ba.png">

 <br>
 The databse can be reset with the following delete request<br>